Axon-Shield/blog.github.io/index.md

 That's Infrastructure Intelligence.
 I've successfully used certificate and DNS management automation to organically build infrastructure intelligence for my clients, and here I explore how.

-[Dan Cvrcek](https://linkedin.com/in/dancvrcek) - 20+ years transforming certificate, DNS, and WAF for Barclays, Sky UK, TSB Bank, Deutsche Bank, or Comcast.
-I am always interested in talking with people about their challenges - no strings attached. dan.c@axonshield.com